douglasgscofield/bioinfo/README.md

 A handful of bioinformatics scripts:

+**stacksExtractStats.pl**
+reads a [Stacks][] log file and produce a table summarizing sample-specific statistics, specifically number of stacks and mean stack coverage.

 **mummer2Vcf.pl**
 reads file of SNPs and indels called by the [Mummer][] program `show-snps -T` and produce a VCF-ish file, collapsing consecutive indel characters into a single indel and adding the missing first base from indels by reading from the reference sequence file.
 The format produced is not yet compliant [VCF][] yet but it will be.
 Requires BioPerl.